-In the design procedure of the electric motor for EVs, initially, it is needed to determine the base frequency w{h} where the nominal power value is desired to be obtained.
+In the design procedure of the electric motor for EVs, initially, it is needed to determine the base frequency w_h where the nominal power value is desired to be obtained.
 In this way, the operating frequency range is determined depending on the desired maximum operating frequency w{max} .
 The base operating frequency depends on the determined nominal speed and pole number of the motor.
 When the pole number is determined, it is important to consider that the maximum operating frequency should not be considerably high.
 Because, higher maximum frequencies result in higher iron and eddy current losses in the electrical machine.
 Additionally, the maximum operating speed is directly related with the breakdown torque value of the electrical machine.
 In order to provide desired maximum operating speed, the breakdown torque value of the motor must be high.
 Therefore, the leakage inductances in the electrical machine design must be decreased as far as possible.

 Second, the voltage range of the battery pack of the EV is considered in the design procedure.
 The design of the motor can be performed with respect to the minimum voltage value of the battery pack in order the motor to provide desired torque value in even the worst case.
-On the other hand, increasing motor voltage directly affects the flux density values in the lamination and airgap.
-Therefore, in the design, it should be considered that, the flux density values should be under the magnetic saturation value of the lamination material at the maximum operating voltage.
+On the other hand, increasing motor voltage directly effects the flux densities in the lamination and airgap.
+Therefore, it should be considered in the design that the flux density values should be under the magnetic saturation value of the lamination material for the case of the maximum voltage value available.

 Finally, the maximum power requirement of the EV is an important factor for the electrical and thermal design of the motor.
-The value and period of the maximum power depend on the current density limit of the motor windings.
+The value and period of the maximum power depend on the current density limit of the motor windings in the design.
 When the motor is operated above its continuous (nominal) power, the motor current increases.
-This results in rapid increase at the winding temperature.
-The duration of the maximum power operation directly depends on the thermal performance of the motor.
+This results in rapid increase at winding temperature.
+The duration of maximum power operation directly depends on the thermal performance of the motor.
 Therefore, the designed motor should tolerate the maximum power demand in reasonable duration.